Sterling slips after reaching two-week high versus dollar

 By Joice Alves

-LONDON, April 6 (Reuters) - Sterling slipped on Tuesday as investors took some cash off the table after cable jumped to its highest point in more than two weeks as traders continued to bet on a speedy re-opening of the British economy.
+LONDON, April 6 (Reuters) - Sterling slipped on Tuesday as investors took some cash off the table after cable jumped to its highest in more than two weeks, while traders continued to bet on a speedy re-opening of the British economy.

-Bets on a speedy economic recovery, spurred by a faster COVID-19 vaccination programme than the euro zone's, have supported sterling over the past few months.
+Bets on an economic recovery, spurred by a rapid COVID-19 vaccination programme, have supported sterling over the past few months.

-Sterling had its best quarter since 2015 versus the euro, gaining around 4.8%.

-But as traders returned from a long weekend in Europe, sterling was 0.4% lower versus the euro at 85.27 pence.
-EURGBP=D3
+On Monday, the pound recorded its best day against a weakening dollar since Feb.
+18, as U.S. Treasury yields held below recent highs, while low liquidity with many parts of the world off for the Easter break was also seen exaggerating moves.

 "It is the re-opening of London this morning that is seeing sterling under some initial pressure, as sellers have returned and taken advantage of the rally seen over the last 24 hours or so," said Stuart Cole, chief macro strategist at Equiti Capital in London.